-N/A

-Part 3.
-Screening decision J

-If the decision is not to conduct an equality impact assessment, pleas provide details of the reasons. se

-N/A

-, If the decision is not to conduct an equality impact assessment the p authority should consider if the policy should be mitigated or an alterpolicy be introduced.
-N/A
+If the decision is not to conduct an equality impact assessment the public authority should consider if the policy should be mitigated or an alternative policy be introduced.

-IN/A
+N/A see above.

 If the decision is to subject the policy to an equality impact assessment, please provide details of the reasons.